NguyenTienKha2908/SD-MM/README.md

 # SD-MM
 This is a repository for storage project module SD + MM
+- Using Fiori
+- SAP S/4HANA
+- User : LEARN-130
+- Server : 316
+- Using DB Global Bike Company

 Actor : Nguyen Tien Kha
 Phone : 0369765129